vrm-piyush/Python-Projects/ImageToPencilSketch/README.md

 - **Integration with Social Media:**

   - Allow users to share their pencil sketches directly on social media platforms.

 ## Contribution Guidelines

 Contributions are welcome!
-If you have ideas for improvements, encounter any issues, or want to add new features, please open an [issue](https://github.com/vrm-piyush/ImageToPencilSketch/issues) or submit a pull request.
+If you have ideas for improvements or encounter any issues, please open an [issue](https://github.com/vrm-piyush/Acronym/issues) or refer to [contribution guidelines](../CONTRIBUTING.md) for more details.
 ---